-Google Analytics paints a blurry but helpful picture of who is visiting your site.
+This website uses Google Analytics, a free piece of software provided by Google which requires cookies to function.
+This tool is pretty much standard for new websites these days.
+Google Analytics paints a blurry but helpful picture of the traffic to a website.
 It doesn’t gather any personally identifying data about users though.
-It records impersonal info that is only interesting as a number such as:
+It records impersonal info that is only interesting as a statistic such as:

-- How long visitors stay on this website.
+How long visitors stay on this website.

-- Which pages are viewed most.
+Which pages are viewed most.

-- If another website is pointing visitors to this site with a link.
+If another website is pointing visitors to this site with a link.

-- What kind of computer operating systems visitors are using.
+What kind of computer operating systems visitors are using.

-- And quite a bit more.
+And quite a bit more.